Kunlun Red Star: 2019–20 season

-Curt Fraser would remain as head coach for the 2019-2020 KHL season.
+Curt Fraser remained as head coach for the 2019–20 season.
 Nine players with NHL experience signed with the club prior to the start of the season.
 Forwards Andrew Miller, Brandon DeFazio, Gilbert Brulé, Spencer Foo, and Adam Cracknell were joined by defensemen Jake Chelios, Andrej Šustr, and Trevor Murphy as well as goaltender Jeremy Smith.

-Red Star would begin their season with a 6-game home stand in the city of Shenzhen with two games each against Salavat Yulaev Ufa, Barys Nur-Sultan, and Traktor Chelyabinsk.
+Red Star began their season with a 6-game home stand in the city of Shenzhen with two games each against Salavat Yulaev Ufa, Barys Nur-Sultan, and Traktor Chelyabinsk.
 Kunlun defeated Ufa in their home opener 4–3 in a shootout marking the first win for the club in their home opener since their inaugural season.
-On September 9, 2019, Red Star forward Gilbert Brulé would be ejected from a game against Barys and subsequently suspended for 2 games for a dirty hit on Nur-Sultan forward Curtis Valk.
+On September 9, 2019, Red Star forward Gilbert Brulé was ejected from a game against Barys and subsequently suspended for 2 games for a dirty hit on Nur-Sultan forward Curtis Valk.
 Kunlun Red Star would go 3–3 in Shenzhen, finishing with a 2–1 win over Traktor Chelyabinsk in front of a record crowd of 8,115 at Shenzhen's Universiade Sports Complex.
 Midway through October, Kunlun bolstered their roster with more NHL talent.
-Defensemen Ryan Sproul ^{[16]}, Griffin Reinhart^{[17]}, and forward Devante Smith-Pelly signed with the Chinese club on one year contracts.

-Kunlun would pull off a 3-0 shoutout victory against their divisional rival Avangard Omsk on October 25, 2019.
+Defensemen Ryan Sproul,^{[16]} Griffin Reinhart,^{[17]} and forward Devante Smith-Pelly signed with the Chinese club on one year contracts.
+Kunlun achieved a 3–0 shoutout victory against their divisional rival Avangard Omsk on 25 October 2019.
 Jeremy Smith earned his second shutout of the season and Chinese heritage player Jason Fram tallied two goals to secure the club's first win against Osmk in team history.
-Kunlun Red Star would win 5 straight games to close out the month of October, the first 5-game winning streak in club history.

-On December 18, team captain Brandon Yip appeared in his 139th game with the team, tying the club record as Kunlun faced off against Vladivostok.
+Kunlun Red Star then won 5 straight games to close out the month of October, the first 5-game winning streak in club history.
+On 18 December, team captain Brandon Yip appeared in his 139th game with the team, tying the club record as Kunlun faced off against Vladivostok.
 Kunlun Red Star would take the game 6–3.
 Forward Garet Hunt would receive a 5-game suspension on December 22 for instigating a fight.
 Before the KHL trade deadline, Kunlun would sign former NHL first round pick Hunter Shinkaruk.

-As the corona-virus began to spread in China, Kunlun needed a temporary home outside of the country.
+As the coronavirus began to spread in China, Kunlun needed a temporary home outside of the country.
 The club announced their final home games would be played in the Russia cities of Novosibirsk and Moscow.
 Kunlun was sitting in a position for playoff contention until this announcement and the team closed out the season losing 8 of their final 9 games.
 The club would miss the playoffs for the third straight year despite recording their highest point percentage since their inaugural season.
 The club also recorded a record attendance of 3,247 average spectators.